 That story, though, is a pretty good one.
 As events in the world build toward the First World War, there are all sorts of pressures and changes for the characters.
 Especially for Paul, Carl and Joseph there are conflicts between their German heritage and their feelings.
 Many of those in the German community shun the family.
 Paul especially suffers as he attempts to demonstrate through the films the atrocities of war, only to learn that most people do not want to know.

 Probably the most interesting story, however, is Fritzi’s.
-She starts out trying to break into theater in New York City, but not having much success.
+She starts out trying to break into theater in New York City, but does not have much success.
 Almost out of desperation, she turns to. the new business of films.
-The story is quite interesting of that time in the history of filmmaking; before sound and before pictures were very long.
-Reading the details of how the early filmmakers were dodging the patent agents sent out by Thomas Edison was new insight for me.
-Fritzi turns out to be a natural comedienne, and has more success in films than she ever would have in the theater.
-Still, she feels like she is missing out on something because she doesn’t have a career in theater rather than accepting the good fortune which she has had.
-Along the way there are ups and downs, danger and tremendous successes.
+The story is quite interesting of that time in the history of filmmaking; before sound and pictures were very long.
+Reading the details of how the early filmmakers were dodging the patent agents sent out by Thomas Edison was a new insight for me.
+Fritzi turns out to be a natural comedienne and has more success in films than she ever would have in the theater.
+Still, she feels like she is missing out on something because she doesn’t have a career in the theater rather than accepting the good fortune that she has had.
+Along the way, there are ups and downs, danger, and tremendous successes.
 Jakes weaves Fritzi’s story with many of those names from the early silent pictures.

-This is what makes the novel such a terrific read; it explores historic events in great detail with Jakes’ fictional characters alongside historical ones.
-Henry Ford, Charlie Chaplain, Barney Oldfield, Mary Pickford and many others appear throughout the novel.
+This is what makes the novel such a terrific read; it explores historic events in great detail with Jakes’s fictional characters alongside historical ones.
+Henry Ford, Charlie Chaplain, Barney Oldfield, Mary Pickford, and many others appear throughout the novel.